-Summer/Fall

-This course is designed to be an extended salon experience, which is supplemental, off campus, on-the-job training for qualified students.
+Summer/Fall This course is designed to be an extended salon experience, which is supplemental, off campus, on-the-job training for qualified students.
 This internship must occur under the guidance of a licensed professional in an Illinois registered salon.

-Prerequisite: Concurrent enrollment in COS-0159.
+Semester Credit: 2 credit hours (150 internship hours per semester) Prerequisite: Concurrent enrollment in COS-0159.